ScottW514/terraform-provider-datapower/docs/resources/ftp_server_source_protocol_handler.md

   - CLI Alias: `require-tls`
   - Choices: `off`, `explicit`, `implicit`
   - Default value: `off`
-- `response_nfs_mount` (String) When the response type is virtual file system and response storage is NFS, specify the NFS static mount to store response files.
+- `response_nf_sm_ount` (String) When the response type is virtual file system and response storage is NFS, specify the NFS static mount to store response files.
 Each response file has a unique file name in the NFS directory.
 The name of the response file is not related to the file name that the virtual file system presents to the FTP client.
 Generally, this NFS directory is not made available through the FTP server.
 Do not use this directory for any other purpose.
   - CLI Alias: `response-nfs-mount`
   - Reference to: `datapower_nfs_static_mount:id`
 - `response_storage` (String) Response storage